This is the month when your garden begins to show promising signs of waking up and getting ready for spring.

-In my garden, some of the lovely blue Irises have started to bloom already, and the other bulbs, such as daffodils, hyacinths, crocuses and muscari are all shooting up.
+In my garden, there’s lots of signs of what’s to come.
+I can see lots of my bulbs, including daffodils, hyacinths, crocuses and muscari, all shooting up.
 It’s exciting to go out and look to see how the plants are changing week by week – spotting new buds and new growth.

-With the weather still pretty cold and the ground still wet and muddy (with the heavy clay soil round these parts, it doesn’t take much), the amount of real gardening you can do may still be limited.
+With the weather still pretty cold and the ground still wet and muddy, the amount of real gardening you can do may still be limited.

 It’s also important for keen gardeners to be patient in February.
 If we’re lucky enough to have a few nice, sunny and unseasonably warm days and you can start thinking spring has arrived early.
 But don’t get too carried away – March can still bring with it some very cold and wintery weather, so don’t start planting out plants that won’t survive if temperatures plummet again.